 The Casa de Campo Park in Madrid is located in the western part of the city and covers an area of 1,722 hectares.
 There are plenty of leisure options here.
 You can just sit in the shade of trees, have a picnic or lots of ice cream.

 Casa de Campo has one of the largest zoos in the world.
-In total, here you can see more than 2,000 types of species.
+In total, here you can see more than 2,000 different species of animal.
 Your kids can see a family of friendly pandas, visit a mini-farm, and see a show with tropical birds or parrots.
 The zoo also includes an aquarium and dolphinarium.

-One of the most favourite activities that many kids love is feeding the flamingos – you just need to buy their feed at the entrance.
+One of the most fun activities that many kids love is feeding the flamingos – you just need to buy their feed at the entrance.

 All cafes in the territory open after 13:00 (tickets: adult – €23, for children from 3 to 7 years old – €19.
 Entrance for kids up to 3 years of age is free.

 For more details, click here to visit Madrid Zoo’s website.